 Clinical focus is on application of principles and skills taught in previous nursing courses and introduced NUR 220 and NUR 236.
 Practicum focuses on advanced nursing care to less stable patients in a variety of setting throughout the lifespan.
-Prerequisite: Admission into the nursing program
+Prerequisite: PSYC& 200 with a minimum 2.0 G.P.A or above

-NUR 230 Advanced Nursing Concepts III
+NUR 230 Advanced Nursing Concepts III 5

 Focus on advanced theoretical knowledge as it relates to complex/multiple disease entities and emergency situations.
 A transition to employment component is incorporated to prepare the student for post graduation employment.
-Prerequisite: Admission into the nursing program and CMST& 220 with a grade of 2.0 or higher
+Prerequisite: CMST&220 with a minimum 2.0 G.P.A or above